CosimoGiani/museum-manager/README.md

 | --collection-artists-name | Name of the collection of artist in the database |
 | --collection-works-name | Name of the collection of works in the database |

-If none of the above parameter is specified, the application will be execu-ted using their default value.
+If none of the above parameter is specified, the application will be executed using their default value.

 ### Tests
 To run the tests locally, execute the following command from the project’s root directory:
 ```
 mvn -f museum/pom.xml clean verify -Pjacoco,pit
 ```
-where the jacoco and pit profiles are optional.
+where the `jacoco` and `pit` profiles are optional.
 When enabled they will execute respectively code coverage and mutation testing.
 By removing them the above command will run only the tests.